Charlie Watts is a legendary musician who played drums for one of the most influential rock bands of all time, The Rolling Stones.

 He also plans to release a new album with his jazz band Charlie Watts Organ Trio in 2022.
 On August 24, 2021, he died in a London hospital surrounded by his family.

 He was 80 years old and had been diagnosed with throat cancer in 2004.
-His bandmates mourned his death, saying he “The greatest drummer of his generation” and the music industry’s praise for him”Rock idol“.
+His bandmates mourned his death, saying he “The greatest drummer of his generation” and the praise from the music industry”Rock idol“.

 Awards